2 Peter 2

 God spared not {ie., did not withhold judgment upon} --

-But God saved Noah and his family (totalling eight persons, cp.
-1Pet 3:20).
+But God saved Noah and his family (totalling eight persons, 1Pet 3:20).

-Noah pictures the 'elect' of the Tribulation period, who are saved through the judgment.
+Noah pictures the 'elect' of the Tribulation period, who will be preserved through the judgment.

 ...God condemned what ungodly men approved. (cp.
 Rom 1:18-32)